flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 ## Ground Service

-This page allows managing ground operation similar to the in-sim ATC ground services but without having to use the in-sim ATC.
+This page allows managing ground operation similar to the in-sim ATC ground services, but without having to use the in-sim ATC.

 ### Connect Jet Bridge

-When standing at a gate this connects and disconnects the gate's jetway if a jetway is available at the current gate.
+When standing at a gate, this connects and disconnects the gate's Jetway if a Jetway is available at the current gate.

 ### Door Fwd